tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The following constraints apply to both TLS 1.3 and DTLS 1.3:

-* An endpoint MUST NOT initiate post-handshake authentication while an EKU exchange is in progress.
+* An endpoint MUST NOT initiate PHA while an EKU exchange is in progress.

-* If post-handshake authentication has been initiated and the corresponding authentication exchange has not yet completed, neither endpoint MUST initiate an EKU exchange.
+* If PHA has been initiated and the corresponding authentication exchange has not yet completed, neither endpoint MUST initiate an EKU exchange.

 * In a cross-flight condition, if a (D)TLS client sends an EKU request and, before receiving a response, receives a `CertificateRequest` from the